home-assistant/companion.home-assistant/docs/core/sensors.md

 ### Media Session Sensor
 ![Android](/assets/android.svg) &nbsp;<span class="beta">BETA</span><br />
 This sensor requires notification permissions in order to be enabled and send data.
-The state will be the title of the actively playing media or it will be the playback state.
+The state will be the playback state of the primary media session.
 If no media sessions are active then the state will be `unavailable`.
 Attributes will include a total count of active sessions and media data from all active sessions separated by package name.
 This sensor will update during the normal sensor update interval.
 This sensor uses the [MediaController](https://developer.android.com/reference/android/media/session/MediaController) and [MediaSessionManager](https://developer.android.com/reference/android/media/session/MediaSessionManager) APIs to get the data.

 ## Last Reboot Sensor